Grup Feroviar Român: Diesel-hydraulic locomotives (LDH)

+In 2026, 25 Class 66s were purchased from DB Cargo UK.
+After being overhauled and repainted at Toton TMD, they will be progressively delivered between 2026 and 2028.

 Other

 In July 2007 GFR offered a bid for Hungarian company MÁV Cargo of around US$300 million and thus qualified for the final price offering for the company, from third place just behind Slovak company Speed Trans Consortium and a Cyprus based fund.

-Control of Bulgarian Railway Company A.D. is shared by five Bulgarian companies and one Romanian company, Grup Feroviar Roman Bucharest.
+Control of Bulgarian Railway Company is shared by five Bulgarian companies and one Romanian company, Grup Feroviar Roman Bucharest.

 The company also bought in 2006 the largest Serbian wagon construction and maintenance company, Zelvoz Smederevo.